 The area is extremely well served by public transportation services, with Notting Hill Gate, Ladbroke Grove, Queensway, Bayswater, Westbourne Park, and Holland Park tube stations providing fast links up to Kensal Rise, west to Heathrow Airport and all across central London and the wider United Kingdom.
 Additionally, many bus routes operate within the area, providing great transport links for commuters from their homes to offices in Notting Hill.

 About Notting Hill

 Notting Hill remained largely rural until the early nineteenth century.
 During this time, the area became known for brick and tile making.
 The district was also the site of several pig farms.
-As London expanded beyond Bayswater, Notting Hill became the focus of efforts to create a fashionable suburb for London.
+As central London expanded beyond Bayswater, Notting Hill became the focus of efforts to create a fashionable suburb for London.
 Instead of attracting the capital's richest residents, the area's large homes appealed to upper middle class Londoners looking for affordable alternatives close to Mayfair and Belgravia.

 Notting Hill is now an affluent and multicultural neighbourhood within the Royal Borough of Kensington & Chelsea.
 The district is known for its fashionable character, including high-end shops and restaurants.

-The charming neighbourhood in north-west London retains many of its stunning terraces of large Victorian townhouses that were built during the nineteenth century.
+The charming neighbourhood in NW London retains many of its stunning terraces of large Victorian townhouses that were built during the nineteenth century.
 With grand Victorian terraces and many properties with private gardens, Notting Hill is also a sought-after residential neighbourhood.

-The Portobello Road Market draws shoppers and tourists from around the world.
+The Portobello Market draws shoppers and tourists from around the world.
 Saturdays are the market's day for antiques, although the market also hosts fruit and vegetable stalls throughout the week.
 The area has also hosted the annual Notting Hill Carnival since 1964.
 The two-day festival is held around the August bank holiday and is organised by London's British West Indian community.